 Those organic baby food pouches run $2-$3 at the store for 4 ounces.
-This Apple, Pear and Banana Baby Food recipe cost me $10 worth the ingredients to buy and it makes 64 ounces of food.
+The ingredients for this recipe cost me $10 and it makes 64 ounces of food.
 If I was to buy this food in premade jars and pouches in the store it would cost me over $72 in baby food!
 That means you’re saving LOTS of money.

 Peel your apples and pears, remove the cores and cut them into 1 inch pieces.

-If you have a steamer basket add the fruit to that with a little bit of water and bring to a boil.
-If you don’t have a steamer basket, just add a small bit of water to a pot until you cover the fruit and boil it.
+In a large pot with a steamer basket add the fruit and a little bit of water, bringing it to a boil.
+If you don’t have a steamer basket, just add a small amount of water to a pot until you cover the fruit and boil it.
 I do this in a large pot to save time, but you might have to do it in 2 batches depending on pot size.

-You want to boil the apples and pears for about 10-15 minutes, or until a fork easily slides in.
+Boil the apples and pears for about 10-15 minutes, or until a fork easily slides in, drain.

-I add a few tablespoons of water to the food processor to make the blades run smoother as it’s really important to make sure there’s no chunks in the food!
+Add a few tablespoons of water to the food processor to make the blades run smooth as it’s really important to make sure there’s no chunks in the food!

-This recipe makes 64 ounces of baby food which is great so you can stock up!
-Baby food is so simple to freeze, and is going to help you save time and money, so start to love making a big batch of baby food and freezing it!
+This recipe makes 64 ounces of baby food which is enough that you can stock up!
+Baby food is so simple to freeze, and is going to help you save time and money.

-Add your Apple, Pear and Banana baby food puree to freezer safe containers.
-I like freezing our baby food in these 2.6 ounce silicone trays, or these individual 2 ounce cubes (they sell them in glass too).
+- Add your baby food puree to freezer safe containers.
+I like freezing our baby food in these silicone freezer trays, or these 2 ounce cubes.

 You can can also use ice cube trays, but make sure to cover them in the freezer to prevent them getting contaminated.
 I recommend these ice cube trays with a lid.

 Then place them in your freezer to freeze overnight.
 After they’re frozen, I pop them out of the trays and put them in freezer bags.
-I have a bunch of freezer bags filled with baby food cubes, which is easy for me to grab and prepare her food.
+Now I have individual servings ready to go!

-When the morning rolls around the cubes are defrosted (or close to it) so I can just pack them up in small Ball jars with her bottles of milk for daycare and we’re all set.
+When the morning rolls around the cubes are defrosted (or close to it) so I can just pack them up in small glass containers with her bottles for daycare and we’re all set.
 High 5 on anything that makes the mornings easier!

-Hope this recipe helps all the Mamas out there!
+Hope this recipe helps all the Mamas and Papas out there!
 I hope your baby enjoys this delicious Apple, Pear and Banana baby food puree!